Arby’s Tzatziki Sauce

 4. Use the coarse side of a box or hand grater to shred the cucumber into the cheesecloth.

-5. Sprinkle a teaspoon of kosher salt on top of the shredded cucumber and mix with your fingertips.
+5. Sprinkle a teaspoon of kosher salt on the shredded cucumber and mix with your fingertips.
 Wait for about 10 minutes.

 6. While waiting, mince the garlic and chop the fresh dill.
 Set aside.

 7. After 10 minutes, gather together the corners of the cheesecloth.
-Twist the cheesecloth and squeeze as much liquid as possible out of the cucumbers.
+Twist the cheesecloth and squeeze as much liquid as possible from the cucumbers.

 8. Dump and rinse out the mixing bowl.

-9. Place the dry, shredded cucumbers into the mixing bowl.
-Add the remaining ingredients.
-Stir well to blend.
+9. Place the dry, shredded cucumbers in a mixing bowl.
+Add the remaining ingredients, stirring well to blend.

-10. Cover the bowl with plastic wrap and put it in the fridge for at least an hour before serving.
-Leaving the tzatziki sauce in the fridge overnight will give you much better flavor.
+10. Cover the bowl with plastic wrap and refrigerate for at least an hour before serving.
+Leaving the tzatziki sauce in the fridge overnight will give it a much better flavor.

 collage of Arby's tzatziki sauce recipe steps.